eza/bitcoin-twitter-logo/readme.md

 ### Usage

-* Visit [https://twitter.com](https://twitter.com) and see the Twitter logo replaced with a Bitcoin logo.
+* Visit [https://twitter.com](https://twitter.com) and see the Twitter logo replaced with a Bitcoin logo. (⚠️ You might need to give the extension permission to run on Twitter, just once.)

 ### Support & Feedback